RetroCrisis/Retro-Crisis-GDV-NTSC/README.md

 ___
 **Discounts**

+Retro Upgrades has kindly provided viewers of the channel a discount code on selected products.
 Use code RETROCRISIS10 on checkout.
-Applies to following products

 [Sega Saturn SAROO ODE Cartridge](https://www.retroupgrades.co.uk/product/saturn-saroo-ode-cartridge/)